 It’s really simple – I made the decision to change.

 Why?
 I was working an office job which paid OK, enough to indulge my handbag addiction and pay my bills.
-I was also living in Sydney, one of the most expensive cities in the world.
-All I could see in my future was an endless cycle of working to pay bills.
+I was also living in Sydney, Australia, one of the most expensive cities on earth.
+All I could see in my future was an endless cycle of working to pay bills, rent and buy handbags.

 I wanted to travel.
 But I had no savings and travelling seemed like an unattainable dream.